Table of contentsClick link to navigate to the desired location

 Main factors affecting replacement frequency

-Mileage of the vehicle.
-Usually, manufacturers recommend replacing glow plugs every 80,000 to 100,000 kilometers.
-However, this figure can vary depending on the car model and the quality of the plugs.
+Vehicle mileage.
+Typically, manufacturers recommend replacing glow plugs every 80,000 to 100,000 kilometers of mileage.
+However, this figure may vary depending on the car model and the quality of the plugs.

 Operating conditions.
-If the car is used in "heavy" conditions (at low temperatures, short trips, or mostly in city driving), the wear of the plugs is reduced by tens of thousands of kilometers.
+If the car is used in "harsh" conditions (at low temperatures, for short trips, or mostly in city driving), the wear of the plugs is reduced by tens of thousands of kilometers.

 Fuel quality.
-Using poor-quality diesel fuel (from Uncle Kolya's garage, drained from a locomotive/tractor/collective farm combine/death star) can severely negatively affect the operation of the plugs and contribute to their faster wear.
+Using low-quality diesel fuel (from Uncle Kolya's garage, drained from a locomotive/tractor/collective farm combine/the Death Star) can extremely negatively impact the operation of the plugs and contribute to their faster wear.

 Type of plugs.
 There are "classic" metal plugs, which have an average lifespan, and ceramic plugs, which last longer and provide more stable engine heating.

-How to understand that the plugs are worn out and need replacement?
+How to tell if the plugs are worn and need replacement?

-There are several indirect signs that glow plug replacement will soon be needed:
+There are several indirect signs that glow plug replacement will soon be necessary:

 - problems starting the engine, especially in cold weather;